Albert Taylor Bledsoe: Mathematics professor

 Bledsoe in his lectures at the University of Virginia would frequently "interlard his demonstration of some difficult problem in differential or integral calculus—for example, the lemniscata of Bernouilli [sic]—with some vigorous remarks in the doctrine of States' rights".
-His book The Philosophy of Mathematics was one of the earliest American works on mathematics and includes chapters on Descartes, Leibnitz, and Newton.
-Bledsoe is perhaps best remembered for his treatise An Essay on Liberty and Slavery, which presented an extended proslavery argument.
-Bledsoe argued that the natural state of humans was in society, not in nature, and that humans in society needed to have restraints on their actions.
-That is, he argued that liberty was greatest when humans were allowed to exercise only the amount of freedom they were naturally suited to.
-Some had to be restrained; others were entitled to freedom.

-Clergyman
+Philosophy of Mathematics (1868)

+The subtitle is "With special reference to the elements of geometry and the infinitesimal method."
+In fact, the book is concerned with quadratures and the foundations of integrals.

+There are eight chapters, each concerned with a "method".
+First, of infinitesimals, then indivisibles, Cavalieri, Descartes, Leibnitz, and Newton.
+His aim is to "lay out and construct a satisfactory and easy road across the Alpine heights of the transcendental analysis."
+He cites Reflexions sur la Metaphysique du Calcul Infinitesimal (1797) of Lazare Carnot for a description of the ancient Greek method of exhaustion where arbitrary regions may be approximated by polygons.
+The contributions of Berkeley, a Maclaurin, a Carnot, a D’Alembert, a Cauchy, a Duhamel have not yet removed the "unmathematical obscurities".
+For instance, in his view, "The truth is, the principle that a curve is made up of indefinitely small right lines is one of those false conceptions of the infinitesimal method which, as we shall hereafter see, have formed themselves into the clouds and darkness that have so long hung around the heights of the transcendental analysis."
+He illustrates with various editions of Charles Davies's Elements of Geometry and Trigonometry, translated from the works of A. M. Legendre.
+The 1828 edition was revised in 1856.
+The first chapter concludes with the opinion, "attempts of Dr. Whewell to solve the enigmas of the calculus are, as we shall have occasion to see, singularly awkward and unfortunate."

+Public service

-In 1835, Bledsoe became an Episcopal minister and became an assistant to Bishop Smith of Kentucky.
+In 1835, Bledsoe became an Episcopal minister and became an assistant to Bishop Benjamin Bosworth Smith of Kentucky.
 He abandoned his clerical career in 1838 because of his opposition to infant baptism.
 Later in life, he was ordained a Methodist minister in 1871, but he never took charge of a church.
 He was a strenuous advocate of the doctrine of free will and his views are set forth in his book Examination of Edwards on the Will (1845).

-Lawyer

 In 1838, Bledsoe moved to Springfield, Illinois, where he was a law partner of Edward D. Baker, and where he practiced law in the same courts as Abraham Lincoln and Stephen Douglas.
 He practiced before the United States Supreme Court in Washington DC from 1840 to 1848.